 Type a filter text, (e.g. bossa) and press [Update], and you will then see the list filtered to show only RealDrums that have the word bossa somewhere in the title, memo, genre etc. Pressing [Show All] will cancel the filter and show all RealDrums again.

-Multiple search terms work with the RealDrums Picker.
 If you separate terms with a space, each term is searched for separately.
 So, a search for "Bossa Rock Ev 120" will find any Bossa Rock styles with an Even feel that would work with a tempo of close to 120.
 Adding a search term that has a number will filter for RealTracks that match the tempo or within a compatible range.